+(a) and:

+(1) the debtor consents to the acceptance in a record signed after default;

-14 tribal business days after notification was sent;
+(2) no other person specified in this section (b), and no other person holding an interest in the collateral subject to the secured party's interest, objects to the acceptance within 14 tribal business days after notification was sent;

-- (3) if the collateral is consumer goods, the collateral is not in the possession of the debtor when the debtor consents to the acceptance - (d) Effect of acceptance.
-A secured party'=s acceptance of collateral pursuant to this section - (1) discharges the obligation to the extent consented to by the debtor; - (2) transfers to the secured party all of the debtor's rights in the collateral; - (3) discharges the security interest that is the subject of the debtor'=s consent, and any security interest or other lien or interest that is subordinate thereto, even if the secured party accepting the collateral fails to comply with this article. - (e) Mandatory disposition of consumer goods.
-A secured party that has taken possession of collateral shall dispose of the collateral pursuant to Sections 15-9-610 through 15-9-616 if: - (1) 60 percent of the cash price has been paid in the case of a purchasemoney security interest in consumer goods; or - (2) 60 percent of the principal amount of the obligation secured has been paid in the case of a non-purchase-money security interest in consumer goods.
+(3) if the collateral is consumer goods, the collateral is not in the possession of the debtor when the debtor consents to the acceptance

+(d) [Effect of acceptance.]
+A secured party's acceptance of collateral pursuant to this section

+(1) discharges the obligation to the extent consented to by the debtor;

+(2) transfers to the secured party all of the debtor's rights in the collateral;

+(3) discharges the security interest that is the subject of the debtor's consent, and any security interest or other lien or interest that is subordinate thereto, even if the secured party accepting the collateral fails to comply with this article.

+(e) [Mandatory disposition of consumer goods.]
+A secured party that has taken possession of collateral shall dispose of the collateral pursuant to 15-s 9-610 through 9-616 if:

+(1) 60 percent of the cash price has been paid in the case of a purchase-money security interest in consumer goods; or

+(2) 60 percent of the principal amount of the obligation secured has been paid in the case of a non-purchase-money security interest in consumer goods.